purpledudewithagolfcap/reverb-engine/README.md

 Diffuse reflection (search it up).

 I would have added more features, but the school laptop blocks everything related to coding except this.
 They blocked most of the websites I researched to get these results.
+I'll add them here when i get on my actual pc AND also don't forget about it

 # "Why no code work?"